wildfly-extras/wildfly-ai-feature-pack/README.md

 Supported AI types
 ========================

-For each AI type it supports, the feature-pack provides 17 Galleon layers that build upon each other :
+For each AI type it supports, the feature-pack provides 21 Galleon layers that build upon each other :
 * Support for chat models to interact with a LLM:
   * `mistral-ai-chat-model`
   * `ollama-chat-model`
   * `groq-chat-model` (same as openai-chat-model but targeting Groq)
   * `openai-chat-model`
+* Support for streaming chat models to interact with a LLM:
+  * `mistral-ai-streaming-chat-model`
+  * `ollama-streaming-chat-model`
+  * `groq-streaming-chat-model` (same as openai-chat-model but targeting Groq)
+  * `openai-streaming-chat-model`
 * Support for embedding models:
   * `in-memory-embedding-model-all-minilm-l6-v2`
   * `in-memory-embedding-model-all-minilm-l6-v2-q`